vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/2. Data Structures/Readme.md

 First the union(or intersection) list of both input lists are created using set function.
 Later a new linkedlist is created using the union(or intersection) list

 ### Time and Space complexity
-The time complexity is O(n*m), where n and m are the number of entries in list 1 and list 2 respectively.
-The space complexity is o(1).
+The time complexity is O(n), where n denotes the number of entries in lists.
+The space complexity is o(n).